Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 • clear and easy to read

-• one-sided (as they’ll be scanned or photocopied).
+• one-sided (they will be scanned or photocopied).

 Do not include original documents, photos, or bank statements.
 You can bring these to the mediation or the hearing.